techops-recsys-grad-hiring/India-gift-store-python/README.md

 source ./done && deactivate
 ```

-## Run the Sample Application
+## Run the Application
-To understand how this library would be used you can check the `main` method in the `Application.py`.
+To understand how this application would be used you can check the `main` method in the `Application.py`.
 If you want to see the results, run:
 ```console
 python Application.py
 ```